liamzebedee/heymo/README.md

 - loading for when you are posting text
 - loading for when you are posting
 - don't duplicate forwards of same moment
+- date picker for interval
+- remo functionality
+- notifications
+- nicer font sizing for contact send to.

 I would like to post: